 Emphasis is placed on the wellbeing of Koorie students and on fostering pride in their cultural identity.
 The school is committed to providing a range of supports to break barriers to learning.
 Koorie students have many opportunities to spend time together at morning teas and special events; they represent the Koorie cohort at student-led forums, and connect with their culture and community.
 The college also works closely with Indigenous community groups and local government to commemorate key dates including National Reconciliation Week.

 The school goal of Bridging the Gap and making Koorie student outcomes a school-wide priority has given rise to a real sense of cultural identity and pride.
-This has led to a growing number of students wanting to identify as Indigenous.
 Tailored career action plans and pathways for Koorie students to further education, training and work placements ensure that Aboriginal and Torres Strait Islander students at Berwick College are able to succeed in work and life.

 The figures speak for themselves when it comes to the success of the Koorie support team at Kurnai College.
 Described as integral to the dramatic change in school and community culture, the team understands that building a connection with students is key to engage them in school work.